alexdupre/delegated-delegator/README.md

 Any address can then send wrapped tokens to the generated address, or use its `deposit` function with native tokens, to increase the contract wrapped balance, and consequentially its voting power.

-The executor can periodically claim the FTSO rewards and the Flare distribution, by calling the `claim` and `claimDistribution` functions.
+The executor can periodically claim the FTSO rewards and the Flare distribution, by calling the `claimV1`, `claimV2` and `claimDistribution` functions.

 Finally, only when needed, the owner can get back its funds by calling the `withdraw` or `withdrawAll` functions.